MickalSpeller/Azure-Project-Beta-Web-App/README.md

 # Network Security Configurations

 # Outcome & Results
-take a look at the end result:
+Check out the end result:
 https://www.mickalspeller.com/

 *Below are the areas of the project that I gained some experience and practice: